 I witnessed John hook a medium size snapper that hit his tiny EP baitfish as he dropped it on the edge of some submerged timber.
 Seconds later the snapper was crashing through the submerged branches and sticks like a wild boar, quite unbelievable!
 Luckily John kept his shit together and managed to pull it from its hole.
 Others weren’t so lucky; Garth and Arno were both smoked by bigger snapper that were lost to mangrove roots.

-After lunch the majority of us went for a guided forest walk with one of the nature conservation officials in the area.
+After lunch, most of us went for a guided forest walk with one of the nature conservation officials in the area.
 We took a boat ride up a small creek that took us to our starting point.
-From there it was a two hour forest hike that took us on the guided forest walk to the beach and another 30 minutes or so to the river mouth.
+From there it was a two-hour forest hike that took us to the beach and another 30 minutes or so to the river mouth.
 Mark and the other guides, who came down with the rest of the skiffs and our tackle, met us at the spit.

 After a beer and a swim in the croc-infested estuary, everyone got ready for our final session at Cette Cama.
 Some of the guys walked down to the beach to have a final go at some threadfin.
-Arno and Garth took a ride across the mouth to fish the Southern bank of the mouth; a spot that we did not fish at all during our weeklong visit.
-But as Mark predicted, the current was pumping out the estuary way to strong and fast and the guys returned just after dark.
+Arno and Garth took a ride across the mouth to fish the southern bank of the mouth.
+This was a spot that we did not fish at all during our weeklong visit.
+But as Mark predicted, the current was pumping out the estuary way too strong and fast and the guys returned just after dark.

 I gave the spit another go, hoping to catch another snapper.
 The tide was full and only started falling as the sun went down.
 At some point I saw lights bobbing towards me from the beach side.
 It was guide Jeremy, with Jeff and Mike in close pursuit.
 It transpired that they were charged by what seemed to be a wounded buffalo.
-After they passed Jeremy came back to persuade be to return to the boats and the crashing sound of the animal in the bush was audible not too far away.
+After they passed Jeremy came back to persuade me to return to the boats.
+The crashing sound of the animal in the bush was audible not too far away.
 I told a distraught Jeremy to give me another five minutes or so.
 Five more casts please!
-The foolishness paid off as I caught another fine cubera , and the only fish of the session, in the dying minutes off our trip.
+The foolishness paid off.
+I caught another fine cubera, and the only fish of the session, in the dying minutes off our trip.

 Back at camp an atmosphere of celebration was in the air.
-Beers flowed, stories were told and John pulled out a box of cigars, which prompted us to sit down for a departure group shot.
+Beers flowed.
+Stories were told.
+John pulled out a box of cigars, which prompted us to sit down for a departure group shot.

-The next morning I was up first and while waiting for the boats to take us back, stood on the jetty with a coffee.
+The next morning I was up first.
+While waiting for the boats to take us back, I stood on the jetty with a coffee.
 As I was contemplating this magnificent place, a school of jacks came crashing by, smashing baities in front of the lodge.
-If there ever was a shadow of doubt, this immediately expelled it and made the resolution then and there that I had to come back to this epic place.
+If there ever was a shadow of doubt, this immediately expelled it.
+I made the resolution then and there that I had to come back to this epic place.